 Since picking a monitor can be difficult with all of the different features to consider, check out my guide on how to pick the best monitor for gaming.

 Even more important than picking out the right monitor is picking out the right chair.
 With all of the options available, it's easy to get lost and make a bad decision.
-To make sure that doesn't happen, I've put together this list of the 16 best gaming chairs out there!
+To make sure that doesn't happen, I've put together this list of the 16 best gaming chairs!

 WiFi